• Skip to primary navigation

 german red cabbage in a dark bowl ready to be served

-Try our traditional recipe for making German red cabbage, just like my German mother-in-law makes it.
+Try this traditional recipe for making red cabbage with red wine, just like my German family makes it.

-This dish is just like a good German red cabbage dish should be, that is soft, aromatic, and fruity, a worthy side for many other typical German dishes like Sauerbraten – sour marinated roast or another kind of roasts, baked sausages, goulash, goose or duck, beef roulades and so on.
+This dish is just like a good red cabbage dish should be: soft, aromatic, and fruity.
+It is a good side dish for many dishes like baked brats, Hungarian goulash, goose or duck, etc.

 Recipe ingredients